Dawn LaValle Norman

 The 1993 cult classic, in which the same day repeats over and over, contains wisdom for those of us living restricted lives.

-Radio Interviews
+Podcasts and Radio Interviews

 The Christian Century Podcast ‘Intelligence moved by love: Thecla as philosopher with Dawn LaValle Norman (S3:E4)’, March 6, 2024